samuelsulo/terraform-module-template/README.md

 # Terraform Module Template
-This repository contains a template for creating a new Terraform module that follows the standard module structure.
+This repository is a template for Terraform modules.
+This template follows the standard module structure defined by Terraform.